Updated: Sep 15

 A Chef's kitchen needs to be organized to be productive and efficient.
 Our chefs often give tips on how they keep their kitchens optimized in our cooking classes.
-Here are some quick tips to help you get your kitchen more functional this spring!
+Here are some quick tips to help you get your kitchen more functional.

 1. KEEP YOUR GO-TO TOOLS HANDY